-Head to Barcelona for the perfect European city break
+Head to Barcelona for the perfect Mother’s Day city break

-Hotel Claris is the perfect place for couples looking for a luxurious stay in Barcelona.
+Hotel Claris is the perfect place to surprise your mum on this special date with their award-winning spa and luxurious approach to staying in Barcelona.
 Located in the lively Eixample neighbourhood, Hotel Claris is only a short walk from La Rambla, and Sagrada Familia, two must-see attractions for every Barcelona visitor.
 The 5-star hotel is packed with history thanks to the art pieces found in its bedrooms from African ceremonial masks to Ancient Egyptian art.

 Find out more at hotelclaris.com.